MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 <a name="telemetry"> </a>

-## Turn off sending telemetry data to Microsoft
+## Configure whether to send telemetry data to Microsoft
 Office apps send telemetry data to Microsoft on a regular basis to help Microsoft understand how to improve the product.
-For a GCC High or DoD environment, you must turn off sending telemetry data to Microsoft.
+In highly regulated environments, you may choose to prevent telemetry data from being sent to Microsoft.

 No additional configuration is needed to prevent Office 365 ProPlus or Office apps on Android from sending telemetry data to Microsoft.
 In both cases, the apps can recognize that they are in a GCC High or DoD environment and will automatically prevent telemetry data from being sent to Microsoft.